manassaloi/manassaloi.github.io/_posts/2019-08-11-20-lessons-gojek.markdown

 ---
 layout: post
-title:  "20 lessons from 10 months at Go-Jek"
+title:  "20 lessons from 10 months at Gojek"

 ---